Wondering whether Canva Pro is really worth your money — or perhaps the free version already has everything you need?

 Starting a Canva Pro trial takes no more than a minute – all you need to do is visit the official page and add your payment method (card or PayPal).
 It will not be charged until the 30-day trial expires.

-You can change your subscription settings and manage your team in the Billing and Teams section of Account Settings, which you can visit by clicking the cog icon in the top right corner of the Canva screen:
+You can change your subscription settings and manage your team in the Billing part of the Settings area, which you can visit by clicking the circle in the bottom left corner of the Canva dashboard:

-This is also where you’ll find your invoices if you have an active Canva Pro or Enterprise subscription; if you can’t find any, make sure you’re logged in with the right account!
+This is also where you’ll find your invoices if you have an active Canva Pro or Enterprise subscription.

 Licensing and Copyright in Canva